ArnaultMICHEL/guacamole-compose/README.md

 This will :
 1. create a new realm
-2. create the guacamole client role for passing RBAC roles to guacamole
+2. create the guacamole client role for passing RBAC client roles to guacamole
 3. create the guacadmin user and password on Keycloak

 ```bash